 Ohkawa: I was included in the creation process partway through, but I was often confused because I didn’t understand very well how to “translate” the manga into a TV anime.
 Since it was a 7pm anime, there were a lot of restrictions and rules.
 For example, for an episode aired around New Years’, it was expected to have material relating to New Years’. *laughs*

 Ohkawa: Since we created it with the intention to not change our style at the time, many parts of it are influenced by our previous series.
 The drawing style isn’t all that different, the story content isn’t all that light, and the jokes… *laughs* You could say that it is the epitome of our mid-career style.

 Translated from Japanese by Bell (usomitai).

-Interview originally published in CLAMP No Kiseki vol. 4 (Kodansha), released on December 22, 2004.
+Interview originally published in CLAMP No Kiseki vol. 4 (Kodansha), page 05, released on December 22, 2004.
 Original text available upon request.